ctn-waterloo/website/ctn_waterloo/content/people/andreas-stoeckel.md

 I am interested in a broad range of topics including ‒ but not limited to ‒ neuromorphic hardware, neurorobotics, and unsupervised learning strategies.
-While I have not decided on a topic for my PhD yet, I am currently focusing on extending the Neural Engineering Framework to more detailed neuron models and efficient coding schemes.
+While I have not decided on a topic for my PhD yet, I am currently focusing on extensions to the Neural Engineering Framework with respect to more detailed neuron models and efficient coding schemes.

 Prior to joining the CNRG in January 2017 I have been a research assistant at the [Cognitronics and Sensor Systems Group](http://www.ks.cit-ec.uni-bielefeld.de/) in Bielefeld,